jeffstang/biof501-pipeline_proteomics/README.md

 - [References](#references)

 ## Background and Rationale
 Cellular communication is dictated by the release of molecules called ligands that bind to cellular surface receptors to illicit a response [1].
 These ligand-receptor interactions (LRIs) can be deterministic of signalling pathway activity [2].
+LRI-mediated cellular network research has been a popular area of study partly driven by recent advances in single-cell omics, however the volume of archival data available for bulk transcriptomic data remain superior and can help decipher [3]

 ### Aims
 Aim 1: To provide a generic